 The Echo Buds’ charging case feels good in the hand and is easy to open and close, but it’s a bit on the bulky side.
 We’ve also noticed (and seen people commenting online) that if you’re using the included wingtips, you may have trouble getting the buds to make solid contact with the charging terminals, despite the magnetic latches.
 There’s no magnetic seal on the case itself.

 The touch-sensitive pads on the Echo Buds give you two gesture options: A double-tap and a tap-and-hold.
 You can change what each does inside the Alexa app, but you don’t get a lot of choices: Play/pause, track skip forward/back, passthrough on/off, access voice assistant, passthrough pause, or mute microphones.

 This one always comes down to personal preference.
 Both the Elite 75t and the Echo Buds sound really good.
 They’re way better than say, Apple’s AirPods (though probably not as good as the AirPods Pro).
 But they exhibit very different characteristics.
 While the

 The Elite 75t aren’t just bass-biased, they deliver huge quantities of it.
 It’s almost overpowering.
 Astonishing, given their tiny size, they out-blast many full-size headphones in the bass department.
 The down-side to all of this low-end is that it can be challenging to flatten out their EQ for music that does not lend itself to bone-shaking bass.
 The sound is warm and rich, but it comes at the cost of some clarity in the high end.
-Still, for those who adore the boom, these true wireless earbuds are amazingly powerful.
+Still, for those who adore the boom, these

 We think that for the money, the Echo Buds are a better value in the sound quality department, but there’s no denying that the Elite 75t are in a class by themselves when it comes to bass.
 It’s too close to call.